giju/animate-css/README.md

-# animate-css
+# Aniamte-Css
-A page with all of animate css animations , can be used for discussing animations with the deep link
+A page with all of animate css animations, can be used for discussing animations with the deep link